Our research is editorially independent but we may earn a commission for purchases made through our links.

 Simply put, Santa Fe is a stunning jewel of the Southwest.
 It’s an artsy and outdoorsy city that’s manageable in size but has so much to see and do to fill your days with enchantment.
 The architecture here has an intriguing old world charm, and the landscapes are reminiscent of a Wild West adventure.

 These are some of the most awesome things to see and do when you visit New Mexico and spend some time in Santa Fe.
-And there are some great accommodation options at hotels, B&Bs, and campgrounds if you’ve already picked your travel dates and are looking for an place to stay here.
+And there are some great accommodation options at top-rated hotels and budget-friendly Airbnbs if you’re looking for a place to stay here.

 YOU'RE ALL SET!